alafSantos/homography-with-RANSAC/README.md

 # homography-with-RANSAC
-Homography calculation between two images, using:  - Normalized DLT; - RANSAC to eliminate outliers - an optimization process to obtain a more accurate estimate of the homography
+Homography calculation between two images, using:
+- Normalized DLT;
+- RANSAC to eliminate outliers;
+- An optimization process to obtain a more accurate estimate of the homography.